Are Stovetop Espresso Makers Good? Is a Moka Pot Better than an Espresso Machine?

 What to Expect With Your First Coffee?

 Your first shots of stovetop espresso will probably not be perfect.
-There is a learning curve to making Moka coffee.
-Your first coffee will likely come out bitter.
+As there is a learning curve to making Moka coffee your first brew will likely come out bitter.
 Don't be too hard on yourself if that happens.

 You need to follow a guide on how to make the perfect cup with a Moka pot.
 Check out our post with some tips on making sure your next shots of coffee taste fantastic!